Blurrybboi/aichat/RAG-Guide.md

 ## Custom Document Loaders

-By default, AICHAT can only process text files.
-We need to configure the `document_loaders` so AICHAT can handle binary files such as PDFs and DOCXs.
+By default, AIChat can only process text files.
+We need to configure the `document_loaders` so AIChat can handle binary files such as PDFs and DOCXs.

 ```yaml
 # Define document loaders to control how RAG and `.file`/`--file` load files of specific formats.